tradeblock-beems/main-ai-apps/projects/push-automation/push-automation-execution-checklist.md

 ## Phase 2: Safety & Testing Infrastructure
 **Primary Owner:** `@dev-hub-dev`

-- [ ] @vercel-debugger: Create feature branch `feature/push-automation/phase-2-safety`
+- [x] @vercel-debugger: Create feature branch `feature/push-automation/phase-2-safety` ***CLOSEOUT NOTES:*** Feature branch created successfully
-- [ ] @automation-orchestrator: Implement comprehensive safeguard system (audience limits, emergency stops)
+- [x] @automation-orchestrator: Implement comprehensive safeguard system (audience limits, emergency stops) ***CLOSEOUT NOTES:*** Built SafeguardMonitor with real-time violation detection, global safety limits, and automatic emergency actions
-- [ ] @dev-hub-dev: Build test push functionality leveraging existing dry-run infrastructure
+- [x] @dev-hub-dev: Build test push functionality leveraging existing dry-run infrastructure ***CLOSEOUT NOTES:*** Created comprehensive AutomationTester with 10 test types covering configuration, schedules, performance, and dry-run simulation
-- [ ] @automation-orchestrator: Create cancellation window management and emergency stop capabilities
+- [x] @automation-orchestrator: Create cancellation window management and emergency stop capabilities ***CLOSEOUT NOTES:*** Implemented in AutomationEngine with cancellation deadlines, emergency stop API, and time-based controls
-- [ ] @dev-hub-dev: Implement audience generation pipeline using existing query system
+- [x] @dev-hub-dev: Implement audience generation pipeline using existing query system ***CLOSEOUT NOTES:*** Built AutomationIntegration layer connecting to existing `/api/query-audience` with cadence filtering
-- [ ] @automation-orchestrator: Add automation status tracking and state management
+- [x] @automation-orchestrator: Add automation status tracking and state management ***CLOSEOUT NOTES:*** Implemented in AutomationLogger with comprehensive execution tracking and metrics
-- [ ] @automation-orchestrator: Build failure recovery and retry mechanisms
+- [x] @automation-orchestrator: Build failure recovery and retry mechanisms ***CLOSEOUT NOTES:*** Built into SafeguardMonitor with automatic failure detection and recovery protocols
-- [ ] @dev-hub-dev: Create automation monitoring and logging system
+- [x] @dev-hub-dev: Create automation monitoring and logging system ***CLOSEOUT NOTES:*** Created AutomationLogger with execution logs, performance monitoring, and violation tracking
-- [ ] @automation-orchestrator: Implement timeout and process management for long-running automations
+- [x] @automation-orchestrator: Implement timeout and process management for long-running automations ***CLOSEOUT NOTES:*** Built into SafeguardMonitor with execution timeouts and memory monitoring
-- [ ] @dev-hub-dev: Test all safety mechanisms with various automation scenarios
+- [x] @dev-hub-dev: Test all safety mechanisms with various automation scenarios ***CLOSEOUT NOTES:*** Successfully validated all APIs, created test automation from template, verified monitoring dashboard functionality
-- [ ] @dev-hub-dev: Ensure integration with existing push-cadence Layer filtering
+- [x] @dev-hub-dev: Ensure integration with existing push-cadence Layer filtering ***CLOSEOUT NOTES:*** Integrated via AutomationIntegration with existing cadence service on port 3002
 - [ ] **Phase Review by the Conductor:** The conductor must systematically review the execution checklist for this phase.
 This includes: marking all completed tasks, appending notes to checklist items about key challenges or learnings encountered, and documenting any undocumented deviations by creating a new checked-off checklist item starting with `IN-FLIGHT ADDITION:` to clearly flag tasks that were performed but not planned.
 - [ ] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase.
 (The scribe already knows the format, style, and destination for these worklog entries.)
 - [ ] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following the standard approaches and safety protocols defined in `@technical-standard-approaches.md`